Succinct Planar Encoding with Minor Operations

 \textbf{Our result.} Let $G$ be an unlabeled planar and simple graph with $n$ vertices.
 We present a succinct encoding of $G$ that is able to process edge contractions and vertex deletions in $O(n)$ time for any number of such modifications.
-The data structure allows constant time (per element) neighborhoods and degree queries.
+At all times, the data structure allows constant time (per element output) neighborhood and degree queries.
 Using optional hashing techniques, we provide constant expected time adjacency queries and can process any number of edge deletions in $O(n)$ expected time.
 This partially answers a question posed by Blelloch and Farzan if their encoding for arbitrary separable graphs can be extended to allow graph modifications~\cite{10.1007/978-3-642-13509-5_13}.
-Our data structure maintains the running time of the state-of-the-art solution by Holm et al.~\cite{holm_et_al:LIPIcs:2017:7875} for labeled planar graphs, while using significantly less space. {The data structure of Holm requires the input graph to be transformed such that each vertex has constant degree, which increases the number of vertices by a linear factor.
-Such a transformation is not necessary using our techniques.} The caveat of our data structure is that it only works for unlabeled graphs and we are not able to maintain parallel edges that occur due to contractions\full{, i.e., our graph is at all times simple}.
+Our data structure maintains the running time of the state-of-the-art solution by Holm et al.~\cite{holm_et_al:LIPIcs:2017:7875} for labeled planar graphs, while using significantly less space.
+The data structure of Holm et al. requires the input graph to be transformed by replacing each vertex with degree larger than a constant by a cycle-gadget, which increases the number of vertices by a linear factor\footnote{Outlined in Appendix~A.1 in the full version of their paper found on arXiv.}.
+Such a transformation is not necessary using our techniques, but our data structure only works for unlabeled graphs, and we are not able to maintain parallel edges that occur due to contractions, i.e., our graph is at all times simple.
 In the next section we present our main result in an intuitive fashion.